kwilkins/dnd/5e-reference-doc.md

 When transforming into a beast, you can roll for the beast form’s health and use that value if it is higher than the given average.

 #### Ranger – The Ranger, Revised
-I think that [the Revised Ranger](http://media.wizards.com/2016/dnd/downloads/UA_RevisedRanger.pdf) from WoTC’s Unearthed Arcana is a suitable(and better) replacement for the Ranger class from the PHB.
+I think that <a target="_blank" href='http://media.wizards.com/2016/dnd/downloads/UA_RevisedRanger.pdf'>the Revised Ranger</a> from WoTC’s Unearthed Arcana is a suitable(and better) replacement for the Ranger class from the PHB.

 #### Sorcerer – Tides of Chaos
-The [Tides of Chaos](https://www.gmbinder.com/share/-L06LwAVvA7MePAh68Qr) subclass is a replacement for the Wild Magic RAW.
+The <a target="_blank" href='https://www.gmbinder.com/share/-L06LwAVvA7MePAh68Qr'>Tides of Chaos</a> subclass is a replacement for the Wild Magic RAW.
 Instead of a static one-in-twenty chance of a surge happening, it uses an increasing odds mechanic where every time a surge doesn’t happen the next spell you cast as a higher chance of occurring.

 ### Multiclassing
 I typically do not allow multiclassing for 5e.
 I think even by PHB content alone, the class, subclass, and feat options allow for amazing play variation.
 Multiclassing tends to get messy with spells (which modifier for this spell vs that spell?) but also tends to shift the focus of a character’s progression into a min/max problem to solve.
 If you find yourself in a position where you would like to multiclass and you think it flows with the story, talk to me about about it.